TheOdinProject/curriculum/react/getting_started_with_react/keys_in_react.md

 Better than plain `index`.

-When working with an array of primitive values, we wont have a unique id property to pass to key.
+When working with an array of primitive values, we won't have a unique id property to pass to key.
 One idea that would work better than just using `index` as the `key` would be to concatenate `array[index] + index` as this is more likely to be a unique value.

 ```jsx
 const todos = ["mow the yard", "Work on Odin Projects", "feed the cat"];